The Corporate Tax Planning Law Review: Germany

 ii EU proposals for mandatory reporting of tax planning

-If the first step of the reportable cross-border tax arrangement has been implemented between 28 June 2018 and 30 June 2020, intermediaries must report the cross-border arrangement to the German tax administration until the end of August 2020.
-As of 1 July 2020, onwards, any reportable arrangement must be disclosed within the 30 days after the arrangement is made available for implementation, is ready for implementation or after the first step of the implementation has been made, whichever occurs first.
+On 21 December 2019, the German legislator passed a bill implementing the DAC6 Reporting Obligations into German domestic law.
+Although the EU member states were allowed to postpone the implementation of the DAC6 Reporting Obligations due to the challenges posed by the covid-19 pandemic, the MoF decided not to make use of this option.
+Pursuant to the German law, cross-border arrangements had to be reported to the German tax administration until the end of August 2020 if the first step of the reportable cross-border tax arrangement has been implemented between 28 June 2018 and 30 June 2020.
+Furthermore, since 1 July 2020, onwards, any reportable arrangement has to be disclosed within 30 days after the arrangement is made available for implementation, is ready for implementation or after the first step of the implementation has been made, whichever occurs first.

 iii EU proposals on taxation of the digital economy

 The taxation of income from digital and digitised business activities in the market or user states, in which no taxation can occur due to the lack of a permanent establishment or a permanent representative, is the subject of ongoing tax policy controversy.

 To date, there are no legislative initiatives or other concrete legislative projects in Germany for a digital tax or the taxation of a significant digital presence.
 The German government seems to be hoping that the solutions proposed by the OECD for a global effective minimum taxation will prevail, specifically as the overall outcome of the discussion regarding the implementation of a digital tax (e.g., of 3 per cent) based on a potential EU directive is also still uncertain.
 The government has recently reaffirmed the support of a globally coherent solution, especially by the Inclusive Framework on BEPS, rather than national approaches.

 iv Joint tax audits